jovantay521/sc2002-project/README.md

 Our main learning objectives of the assignment was to:
 - apply the Object-Oriented Programming (OOP) concepts
-- model, design and develop an OOP application.
+- model, design and develop an OOP application
-- gain familiarity with using Java as an object oriented programming language.
+- gain familiarity with using Java as an object oriented programming language

 ## Table of Contents